vp03849/multi-tenant-task-manager/README.md

 - Cross-workspace access is blocked (non-members get `404`, not data)
 - End-to-end task creation and status updates

-CI runs this same suite automatically on every push via GitHub Actions (`.github/workflows/ci.yml`), against a fresh Postgres instance, followed by a Docker image build — verifying both the application logic and the container packaging independently.
+CI runs this same suite automatically on every push via GitHub Actions (`.github/workflows/ci.yml`), against a fresh Postgres instance, followed by a Docker image build.
+This verifies both the application logic and the container packaging independently.

 ## Design Decisions

-**UUIDs instead of auto-incrementing integer IDs.** Sequential IDs leak information (e.g. total user count, growth rate) and are easy to enumerate across tenants.
+**UUIDs instead of auto-incrementing integer IDs.** Sequential IDs leak information, such as total user count and growth rate, and are easy to enumerate across tenants.
 UUIDs avoid both problems and are the standard choice for any system where multiple tenants share the same tables.

 **404, not 403, for non-members.** When a user isn't a member of a workspace at all, the API returns `404 Not Found` rather than `403 Forbidden`.
-A `403` confirms the resource exists but access is denied — which, for a user with no relationship to that workspace, discloses more than necessary. `403` is reserved for users who *are* members but lack a specific permission, where confirming the workspace's existence is already safe.
+A `403` confirms the resource exists but access is denied, which discloses more than necessary to a user with no relationship to that workspace. `403` is reserved for users who are members but lack a specific permission, where confirming the workspace's existence is already safe.

 **Role-based permissions instead of a granular permissions table.** Permissions are defined as a fixed mapping from role to a set of allowed actions (`ROLE_PERMISSIONS`), rather than a fully dynamic, database-backed permissions system.
-For a project of this scope, three fixed roles (owner/admin/member) cover the realistic access patterns without the added complexity of a permissions-management UI or schema.
+For a project of this scope, three fixed roles (owner, admin, member) cover the realistic access patterns without the added complexity of a permissions-management UI or schema.
 This trade-off would be revisited if the system needed custom, per-workspace roles.